ambientWave/Inventory-Management-SPA/README.md

 Once you run the 'json-server' package, the deployed app can be found [here](https://ambientwave.github.io/Inventory-Management-SPA/).

-## Instructions for cloning and Running the Application On your Local Machine

 ## Technology
 - HTML5, CSS, Bootstrap
 - Javascript, Webpack, React